 Obviously, the importance of hand-washing doesn’t stop after pre-school—almost every kid still needs gentle reminders.
 Additionally, early elementary is about the age when kids take the lead in brushing their own teeth but older kids might still need reminders to brush twice a day.
 Find more tips on good oral care habits here.

 According to Scholastic, only 54 percent of younger teens know OTC medicine can be dangerous.
 They mistakenly think OTC drugs are safer because you don’t need a doctor’s prescription to get them.

 3 Tips for Parents of High School-Aged Kids:

 Ahh…the teen years.
 Jackson and Dylan are at the age when self-care is important to them.
 This is the perfect time to help encourage them to take the lead in their own self-care while gently reminding them of a few things.

 Teach Them How to Swallow Pills

-Kids age out of pediatric medicines by early middle school.
+Kids age out of pediatric medicines by middle school.
 Pediatrics cites research demonstrating that learning how to swallow a pill may be easier for younger children to master before they’re facing the anxiety that can come from having to swallow something whole.